 Find a memorization method that works well for you and your child using the following suggestions:

 Practice saying the verse using hand motions for clues as you say it:

 “A person (points to self) without self-control (holds hands together) is like a city (points fingers together over head) with broken-down walls (interlock fingers and bend back).”
 Proverbs 25:28

-Print the following verse artwork to help memorize scripture.
+Print verse artwork to help memorize scripture.
 Color them, frame them, or print them small on card stock and send them as postcards…the sky’s the limit!

 BEFORE YOU GO…

-Make sure to go back and catch up on the previous posts in this series before we wrap up at the end of the month.
+Now that you’ve printed your coloring book, make sure to go back and catch up on the previous posts in this series:

 1. Choosing a Bible That’s Right For You